modalitysystems/modalitysoftware-docs/CreateTeam/deployteamsapp.md

-3. The Admin Consent will be visible within the Enterprise Applications section of Azure AD
+3. The Admin Consent for AAD App 1 (for the API) that you just consented to, will be visible within the Enterprise Applications section of Azure AD

    ![Screenshot](images/enterprise-applications.png)